 The party seeking indemnification shall give prompt notice of the claim and will tender the defense; provided, however, that such party’s failure to provide notification shall not affect the indemnifying party’s indemnification obligations except to the extent that the failure to notify delays or prejudices the indemnifying party’s ability to defend the applicable claim.
 The indemnifying party shall conduct the defense and shall have control of the litigation, and the indemnified party shall cooperate in defending against the claim.
 The indemnified party shall have the right, at any time and at its own expense, to participate in the defense of the claim with counsel of its own choosing.
 The indemnifying party shall not make any settlement of the claim that results in any liability or imposes any obligation on the indemnified party without the prior written consent of the indemnified party.
 If the indemnifying party fails to (i) respond to the notice of a claim, or (ii) assume the defense of a claim, the party seeking indemnification shall have the right to defend the claim in such manner as it may deem appropriate, at the reasonable cost, expense, and risk of the indemnifying party, and the indemnifying shall promptly reimburse the indemnified party for all such costs and expenses.

-Except as otherwise provided in Section 7.4 above, any notice required or permitted under the terms of this Agreement or required by law must be in writing and must be (a) delivered in person, (b) sent by registered or certified mail return receipt requested, (c) sent by overnight courier, (d) sent by facsimile (with a hard copy mailed on the same date), (e) by email whose receipt is acknowledged by an officer of the receiving Party.
+Except as otherwise provided in Section 7.4 above, any notice required or permitted under the terms of this Agreement or required by law must be in writing and must be (a) delivered in person, (b) sent by registered or certified mail return receipt requested, (c) sent by overnight courier, (d) by email whose receipt is acknowledged by an officer of the receiving Party.
 If to Vendor, a notice shall be forwarded to Richard Clark, at Richard@CropTrak.com, Attn.
 Product Support VP, with a copy to Aaron Hutchinson, at Aaron@CropTrak, Attn: President, and if to Customer, a notice shall be forwarded to Customer at the address provided in the Purchase Order.
 Notices shall be considered to have been given at the time of actual delivery in person, five business days after posting if by mail, one business day if by overnight courier service, or upon receipt of machine confirmation of successful transmission by facsimile or email as described herein.

 The following provisions shall survive any termination of this Agreement: Sections 5, 7.8, 11, 12, 13, 14, 15, 20 and 21.

-Customer may not assign this Agreement without the prior written approval of Vendor.
+Neither party may not assign this Agreement or delegate its performance obligations without the prior written approval of the other party.
 Any purported assignment in violation of this section shall be void.

 Any use of the Service by or on behalf of the United States of America, its agencies and/or instrumentalities (“U.S. Government”), is provided with Restricted Rights.
 Use, duplication, or disclosure by the U.S. Government is subject to restrictions as set forth in subparagraph I(1)(ii) of the Rights in Technical Data and Computer Software clause at DFARS 252.227-7013 or subparagraphs I(1) and (2) of the Commercial Computer Software-Restricted Rights at 48 CFR 52.227-19, as applicable.